Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 @eliapelle unsplash

-Medically known as exercise-induced peripheral edema, the problem is not serious and will disappear soon after you stop hiking.
+Medically known as exercise-induced peripheral edema, the problem is not serious and will typically disappear soon after you stop hiking.

 Here are a few things you can do to prevent swelling while hiking.